Rising-Stars-by-Sunshine/Stats201-Yiming-ML-Project/method/Readme.md

 - **Iterative Improvement:**

+a.
 Ongoing Feature Evaluation:
 Periodically assess the relevance of my selected features in relation to the target variable "Primary energy consumption per capita (kWh/person)."
 Remove or replace features that do not contribute significantly to the model's predictive accuracy.

+b.
 Algorithm Fine-tuning:
 Optimize the hyperparameters and configurations specific to the Random Forest Regressor, Linear Regression, and Gradient Boosting Regressor.

+c.
 Stability Assessment:
 Implement cross-validation techniques suitable for time series data to ensure stability and reliability.